securingsam/SmartScanner-iOS-Spec/README.md

 The `SmartScannerSDK` library requires a SAM vendor authentication token in order to verify your identity.

-Setting up occur anywhere, as long as it happens before using any of the `SmartScannerSDK`'s features.
-Interacting with any other API methods beforehand, will result in `401` errors.
+Setting up occurs anywhere, as long as it happens before using any of the `SmartScannerSDK`'s features.
+Interacting with any other API methods beforehand will result in `401` errors.

 ```swift
 SmartScanner.getInstance().setup(token: "yoursamvendortoken")